Finding Life on

 technologically and morally.

-groups (especially YECs (Young Earth Creationists) who hold to a Biblical literalist
+certain religious groups (especially YECs (Young Earth Creationists) who hold to a

-absolutely confirmed it will be because it was earth-seeded, rather than any possibility
+Mars is ever absolutely confirmed it will be because it was earth-seeded, rather than any

-of it being the other way around.
-It is
+possibility of it being the other way around.
+It

 many pieces are exploded out, and some may escape the planets atmosphere.
 If they land on a nearby planet, and any microbes